Attended Richard Dawkins event in Christchurch, and had a short conversation with him at the meet and greet afterwards

 And when you start to understand evolution as the survival of things that can replicate, over deep time.

-And you start to understand that competitive environments always drive complex systems to some local minima of complexity, and keep it there, and that cooperative systems allow for the exploration of new strategic territory, then it is very clear, that to be human is vastly more about being cooperative than it is about being competitive.
+And you start to understand that competitive environments always drive complex systems to some set of local minima on the complexity landscape, and keep it there, and that cooperative systems allow for the exploration of new strategic territory, then it is very clear, that to be human is vastly more about being cooperative than it is about being competitive.

 If being human was just about competition, then we would be bacteria, we would not be human.